 For the sleeping on the transport, make sure you book your journey ahead of time so you won’t get stuck, tired, and without a place to sleep.

 Compare hotel prices in the area where you’re going.
-Use Agoda and narrow down your search to what exactly you’re looking for.
-To make extra savings, use a 10% off coupon code: AGODAETR10 (case-sensitive).
-You can check the prices of your next stay using the widget below.
+Use Hotels or Expedia and narrow down your search to what exactly you’re looking for.

 For hostels use HostelWorld website.

-For AirBnB, well, use either their website or app, but make sure you filter the results properly.
+For VRBO, well, make sure you filter the results properly.

 Now you know exactly what you want and can go ahead and make your travel plans knowing you will stay in a place that is right for you.

-Note 1: Don’t underestimate the importance of a travel insurance – get a quote
+Note 1: Don’t underestimate the importance of a travel insurance – read our article about it.